himanshi-garg0404/himanshi-garg0404/README.md

 ## Hi there 👋, My name is Himanshi Garg!

 ### About me
-- I have done Software Engineering (Honours) and Data Science from Macquarie University(Sydney).
+- I have done a double degree in Software Engineering (Honours) and Data Science from Macquarie University(Sydney).
+- Email: hima.garg.04@gmail.com

 <!--
 **himanshi-garg0404/himanshi-garg0404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.